pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 *Where the hell… I can’t… remember…*

 Trying to recall things jolts painful signals in your brain, like a sharp needle scratching the inside of your skull.
-After what feels like minutes, your brain gives up the tiniest amount of information.
+After a gruelling few minutes, you can grasp something through the brain fog.
 “The school”, you think.
 You went back to the school for… something.
+Something trivial.
 It was late.
 Dark.
-You try to recall what it was, but the needle scratches again.
+You try to recall what it was, but the needle scratches with a vengeance.
 You hold back tears through gritted teeth.
 It *really fucking hurts.*

-You hear crackling static in the distance.
+You hear the crackle of radio static in the distance.
 It seems far away at first, but as your senses sharpen, you determine that it’s actually just a few feet from you.
 You take a deep breath and pull yourself up, one painful movement at a time.

 You notice a set of clothes on the ground, only feet away from you.
 The nameplate on the breast pocket reads “Yuuya Itou”.
-The needle scratches yet again, but through the pain your brain returns information– you recognize the name.
-Itou is a classmate.
+The owner is nowhere to be seen.
+The needle scratches yet again, but through the pain your brain returns information– Itou is a classmate.
 A long time friend.
-Confused and lethargic, you don’t react much, until the static crackles again– and this time, you can also make out a voice.
+Confused and lethargic, you don’t react much, until the static crackles again– this time, you can also make out a voice.

 “Itou… Itou, are you there?”
 The voice waits a few seconds before returning.
 “Itou, they lost your reading.
 Please respond.”